JamesCOrr/infosec-fullstack-project/README.md

 webroot/api/index.php
 ```

-No changes to instructions to start server.
+See instructions above to start the server.

-HTML form input is passed to index.php via AJAX GET request, triggered by submit button.

-index.php hits REST API using the following endpoints & userinput:
+HTML form input is passed to the server via AJAX GET request in app.js, triggered by the submit button.
+Server hits REST API using the following endpoints & {userInput} string:

 ```
 https://restcountries.com/v3.1/name/{userInput}